 His result?
 Negative.
 He scored a 10, which was within the range of 0 – 25 for no autism.

-Of course, taking a quiz to determine if you are autistic or anything else won’t give you a formal diagnosis.
-Seek out a professional or multiple professionals if you want more concrete answers.
+Of course, taking a quiz to determine if you are autistic or anything else is not a formal diagnosis.
+Seek out a professional or multiple professionals if you want concrete answers.
 But you likely know your past and present self better than anyone else.
 Go forward with whatever you feel is in your best interest.

 Embracing A Refined Identity

 In the months that followed, I got used to identifying as autistic.
 It was strange at first, but as I got used to it, I felt cool about my new identity in a geeky type of way.

 I continued to read, read, and read some more.
 And had so many lightbulb moments about how I think, communicate, react, and don't react in life.
 I understand myself so much better and am happy to just be me.

 Glad To Keep Learning About Who I Am